31 amazing things to do in Sri Lanka, the pearl of the Indian Ocean

 #7 - Watch the sunset from Little Adam’s Peak, Ella

-Over the last few years, Ella has grown from sleepy hill town to a booming hiking hotspot, and it's not hard to understand why; the steep mountain ranges, unique natural beauty and incredible views make it very popular with tourists.
+Over the last few years, Ella has grown from sleepy hill town to one of Sri Lanka’s best places to visit, and it's not hard to understand why; the steep mountain ranges, unique natural beauty and incredible views make it very popular with tourists.

-One of the most popular short hikes in the area is to the top of Little Adam's Peak, named for its similarly-shaped, yet far taller, big brother Adam's peak, or Sri Pada.
-In fact, a golden afternoon we spent watching the world go by from Little Adam's peak was one of our favourite things to do in Sri Lanka on our first trip to the island in 2016.
+One of the most popular short hikes in the area is to the top of Little Adam's Peak.
+A golden afternoon we spent watching the world go by from Little Adam's peak was one of our favourite things to do in Sri Lanka on our first trip to the island in 2016.

 The full hike takes about two hours from Ella town and starts in the lush tea plantations before slowly snaking its way to the first set of viewpoints.
 From here you'll have 360-degree views overlooking the giant Ella Rock and green valley towards Udawalawe, perfect for photos.
 We'd definitely advise continuing the hike further down the ridge, as the views become more spectacular and less busy.
 Here, we sat and relaxed in the grass, eating our lunch while watching storm clouds form in the distance.